Xilmi/Rotp-Fusion/README.md

 ## What's New

+2024.10.18  (BR)
+- Fixed some crashes occurring when interrupting massive ground attacks.
+- "Governor Toggle" and "Governor Options" are now true buttons

 2024.10.17  (BR)
 - Fixed a potential crash in ground combat animation.
   - The Transport descending or opening frame were missing!?...
 The missing animation will be skipped instead of a game crash!